-Whether we’re working with teams on building their innovation pipelines, revitalizing their brand, or developing new capabilities and entrepreneurial skills, grounding ourselves in the consumer and working to uncover their pain points always acts as the foundation for true innovation.
+Whether we’re working with teams on building their innovation pipelines, starting with the consumer and working to uncover pain points always acts as the foundation for true innovation.
 Client teams are often surprised at the volume of consumer pain points they can discover with “tools” readily available to them (without the hefty recruiting or incentive fees.)

 Here are six scrappy ways to find consumer pain points in order to understand true needs that drive innovation:

 - Mini Social Media Ethnography: It’s no mystery that there is a wealth of information that exists on the internet.
 No matter what the brand, product, or category, there are tons of insights and pain points to be found online if you know how to search for them.
 Leveraging hashtag searches on Instagram or Twitter can not only lead to interesting posts, but they can also lead you to other hashtags, influencers, or adjacent products or services you might not have thought to explore before.
 A brand’s Facebook page is often filled with hundreds of interesting and insightful comments and pain points from consumers.
 Entering a product, brand, or open-ended question on Reddit can lead you down a path to opinions, needs, and experiences consumers may have.
 YouTube provides a wealth of information both at a category level and when it comes to specific brands or companies; “vloggers” will give in-depth opinions and voice their pain points while also encouraging comments and opinions from other viewers.
 There are countless social media sources that can direct you on a path to consumer needs.